Climate Change and Water: Water Supply, Water Quality, and Water Cycle

 Human exercises like the ones referenced above are causing ozone-depleting substances that are warming the world quicker than ever in the last 2,000 years.

-The typical temperature of the World's surface is currently around 1.1°C hotter than it was in the last part of the 1800s (before the modern unrest) and hotter than whenever over the most recent 100,000 years.
+The typical temperature of the World's surface is currently around 1.1°C hotter than it was in the last part of the 1800s (before the modern unrest) and hotter than ever over the most recent 100,000 years.
 The last ten years (2011-2020) were the hottest on record, and every one of the most recent forty years has been hotter than any earlier ten years starting around 1850.

 The results of environmental change currently incorporate, among others, extraordinary dry spells, water shortage, extreme flames, rising ocean levels, flooding, dissolving polar ice, devastating tempests, and declining biodiversity.